-The holidays are a wonderful time to eat, drink, and be merry, it can be a stressful time for people with dietary restrictions.
+The holidays are a wonderful time to eat, drink, and be merry, but they can be a stressful time for people with dietary restrictions.

-If traveling on the road
+If traveling on the road:

-Research restaurants along your route that offer organic, gluten free or paleo options.
+Research restaurants along your route that offer organic, gluten-free, or paleo options.
 Or, you can make your own meals ahead of time that travel well, and take them along in Tupperware containers.

-Pack a variety of non-perishable snacks such as fruits, nuts, prepackaged gluten free snacks, etc.
+Pack a variety of non-perishable snacks such as fruits, nuts, prepackaged gluten-free snacks, etc.

-If traveling by plane
+If traveling by plane:

-Book a gluten free meal with the airline if applicable.
+Book a gluten-free meal with the airline if applicable.

 Always travel with non-perishable “back-up” food: bars, trail mix, chips, cereal, etc.

-If staying in a hotel
+If staying in a hotel:

-Book a room that is near a natural grocery store (Whole Foods, Trader Joe’s, etc.) so that you can stock up on items you need if you are having trouble finding gluten free accommodations.
+Book a room that is near a natural grocery store (Whole Foods, Trader Joe’s, etc.) so that you can stock up on items you need if you are having trouble finding gluten-free accommodations.

-Book a room with a kitchenette and/or request a room with a microwave and mini fridge to prepare your own meals.
+Book a room with a kitchenette and/or request a room with a microwave and mini-fridge to prepare your own meals.

-Plan your supplements
+Plan your supplements:

 Take enough prescription and over-the-counter (OTC) medications, vitamins, and supplements to last your trip so that you don’t need to search for a reliable pharmacist to check ingredients or try to read hidden gluten on a medication label.

-When in doubt
+When in doubt:

-Avoid foods that have a high likelihood of cross-contamination (gluten free pizza or pasta) or, are prone to kitchen error.
+Avoid foods that have a high likelihood of cross-contamination (gluten-free pizza or pasta) or are prone to kitchen error.
 Stick to simple foods when necessary – cheese, fruit, vegetables, and nuts are naturally gluten-free foods that are widely available.

 Although it’s impossible to be completely prepared for any new destination, researching your destination and planning ahead of time can make eating a lot easier.